"

 Power of the People

-Organizations have become more accountable through the evolution of CSR to ESG in part due to external influences including stakeholder activism.
+Organisations have become more accountable through the evolution of CSR to ESG in part due to external influences, including stakeholder activism.
 Greta Thunberg left school and went on a “strike” to voice her concerns to institutions through a social media campaign #FridaysForFuture.
-Her actions occurred during the debate by businesses and government on how to create a carbon offset to reduce fossil fuel emissions that are especially important in developing countries.
+Her actions took place during the debate between businesses and the government on how to create a carbon offset to reduce fossil fuel emissions, which is especially important in developing countries.
 [3]